ChaokunChang/Ursa/report.md

 ## Naive FSM algorithm

 The Naive FSM algorithm consists of two stages: Extending stage and Evaluating stage.
+We will introduce the two stages in the following two sections.

 ### Extending Stage

+**Input:**

+* src_graph: The big Graph G to mine.
+* subgraphs: The frequent subgraphs got from the last iteration.
+For the first iteration, a subgraph will be composed of single vertex whose label is frequent.

+**Progress:**

+For each subgraph, extend a vertex to get some bigger candidates.

+**Output:**

+A set of new candidates to be evaluated in next stage.

 ### Evaluating Stage